nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-28086](https://jira.nuxeo.com/browse/NXP-28086)

-#### Limit the number of documents of a Bulk command
+#### Limit the Number of Documents of a Bulk Command

 CSV Export is now limited to 100k rows by default.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-29585](https://jira.nuxeo.com/browse/NXP-29585)

-####  Bulk scroller threshold to write records downstream
+#### Bulk Scroller Threshold to Write Records Downstream

 The Bulk scroller writes records downstream when the number of documents reaches a configured threshold.

-The scroller that materializes the document set of a bulk command will write records downstream if there are more than 1m documents, this is in order to prevent OOM, in this case, if there is a failure on the scroller there will be duplicate processing.
+The scroller that materializes the document set of a bulk command will write records downstream if there are more than 1m documents.
+This is in order to prevent OOM, in this case, if there is a failure on the scroller, there will be duplicate processing.

 This threshold of 1m can be configured using the config service:
 ```
 <!-- disable the immediate produce threshold -->